Fishing’s more fun when you follow the rules.

 Fishcherokee.com (Cherokee NC)

 Anglers are responsible for purchasing the correct permit to fish Cherokee Enterprise Waters.
 Incorrect purchasing procedures that result in duplicates and/or incorrect dates, may result in additional charges to angler.
+For duplicate charges, angler is responsible for contacting his/her bank or credit card company to ask for the duplicated charge to be removed.

 Refunds are allowed for: